Attorneys to Present at "Next Level Workers' Compensation Seminar"

-Two BFS attorneys will share their workers’ compensation expertise with other Vermont attorneys at a legal education seminar in Burlington on Friday January 25, 2019.
+Two attorneys will share their workers’ compensation expertise with other Vermont attorneys at a legal education seminar in Burlington on Friday January 25, 2019.

 Partners Kelly Massicotte and Heidi Groff will both present at the “Next Level Workers’ Compensation Seminar.”
 The event is hosted by the Vermont Association for Justice, a professional development organization for lawyers that advocates for the administration of justice in Vermont.
 These lawyers represent claimants suing insurance companies.
 Kelly and Heidi are well known in the Vermont workers’ compensation community and are providing training to other attorneys to help them represent injured workers in Vermont most effectively.